prasanthc41m/pifi-repeater/webui/README.md

 Forked from https://github.com/mrtejas99/wifi-extender/tree/master/webui

-Browse http://192.168.7.1 to add ssid and password of wifi which need to be extended.
+Browse http://192.168.7.1:81 or http://pi.fi:80 to add ssid and password of wifi which need to be extended.